wpilibsuite/frc-docs/source/docs/software/basic-programming/git-getting-started.rst

 Commits
 -------

-Github repository are primarily composed of commits.
+Repositories are primarily composed of commits.
 Commits are saved states or *versions* of code.

 In the previous example, we created a file called README.md.
 Open that file in your favorite text editor and edit a few lines.
 After tinkering with the file for a bit, simply save and close.
 Navigate to powershell and type the following commands.